SeanSosikHamor/Website-NewEnglandHedgehogs.com/content/authors/new-england-hedgehogs/_index.md

 ---
 title: New England Hedgehogs
 bio: |
   Oh my gosh!
 Hedgies!
 We've been loving caregivers for hedgehogs since the mid-nineties.
-While hedgehogs are not native to New England (or anywhere in the United States), properly-socialized hedgehogs make for wonderful companions.
+While hedgehogs are not native to New England (or anywhere in the United States), properly-socialized hedgehogs make for wonderful pocket-pet companions.
 avatar: /icons/hedgehog-212050-svgrepo-com.svg
 featured: true
 social: